Charged With BWI On The Water? We Can Help.

 It is not illegal in Missouri to drink while you are fishing or cruising the water, but it is illegal to operate a boat while under the influence of alcohol or drugs.
 If you were arrested on suspicion of BWI (boating while intoxicated), you could face many of the same penalties as driving while intoxicated (DWI).
 In fact, you should consult a DWI defense lawyer who has experience with BWI cases.

-The law firm of Travis Noble, P.C., provides the skilled representation you need if you are accused of operating a watercraft while intoxicated.
+Travis Noble, P.C., provides the skilled representation you need if you are accused of operating a watercraft while intoxicated.
 We handle BWI cases on lakes and rivers in the St. Louis area and throughout Missouri, including the Mississippi and Missouri rivers and their tributaries.

 Boating While Intoxicated Laws In Missouri